Updated 31 August, 2021

 There is no need to complicate their work in such a manner because web applications are well protected by standard means.
 The same is valid when we build a database for electronic medical records - they are protected by an SQL server and by the Secure Shell protocol.

-We used to deal with MDS 3.0, OASIS forms, RUG IV, EDI and some other similar issues.
-The forms contained huge amount of fields which had to abide by some consistency rules and be lined up in correct sequences.
+Our team has experience with MDS 3.0, OASIS forms, RUG IV, EDI, and other similar issues.
+These forms contain a vast number of fields that must follow specific consistency rules and be arranged in the correct sequence.

-Just to illustrate that, MDS 3.0 forms have more than 800 (eight hundred!) fields that had to be kept in with each other according to more than 200 validation rules.
-OASIS forms are smaller, but not much.
-Also, it helps to be mentioned explicitly that filling out those forms in the correct order assumes a special workflow tied to particular dates.
+For instance, MDS 3.0 forms have over 800 fields that must comply with more than 200 validation rules, while OASIS forms are only slightly smaller.
+Additionally, it is important to note that completing these forms in the correct order requires a specific workflow tied to particular dates.

 RUG, EDI, CAT, CAA and other "smart abbreviations" were actually complicated calculations, sometimes with traces of "bad medical legacy".
 This way, there was much more than enough room for custom development.